NickEman132/general-biology-2/README.md

 ##### **6. Inferring Evolutionary Relationships**
 - **Phylogenetic trees:** Show relationships based on shared characteristics.
 - **DNA/Protein Analysis:** More similar sequences = closer relation.

 ---

+##### **Evolutionary Theories and Contributors**

+**1. Aristotle (384–322 BCE)**
+- **Hypothesis**: Believed in the "Scala Naturae" (Great Chain of Being), where organisms are arranged in a hierarchy from simple to complex forms.
+- **Contribution**: His classification of organisms laid the foundation for later taxonomic work.

+**2. Carolus Linnaeus (1707–1778)**
+- **Hypothesis**: Developed binomial nomenclature, classifying organisms based on physical characteristics.
+- **Contribution**: Created the system of taxonomy still used today, influencing evolutionary studies by grouping organisms based on similarities.

+**3. Georges-Louis Leclerc, Comte de Buffon (1707–1788)**
+- **Hypothesis**: Suggested that species could change over time due to environmental influences.
+- **Contribution**: One of the first to propose that species are not fixed and can evolve.

+ **4. Georges Cuvier (1769–1832)**
+- **Hypothesis**: Developed catastrophism, the idea that species go extinct due to sudden catastrophic events.
+- **Contribution**: Showed that fossils represent extinct organisms, supporting the idea of change in biodiversity over time.

+ **5. James Hutton (1726–1797)**
+- **Hypothesis**: Proposed gradualism—the Earth changes slowly over long periods.
+- **Contribution**: His ideas influenced the understanding of deep time, which is necessary for evolution.

+ **6. Charles Lyell (1797–1875)**
+- **Hypothesis**: Advocated for uniformitarianism, which states that Earth's processes occur at a consistent rate over time.
+- **Contribution**: Provided geological evidence that supported the long timescales needed for evolution.

+ **7. Jean-Baptiste Lamarck (1744–1829)**
+- **Hypothesis**: Proposed that organisms evolve through the inheritance of acquired characteristics (e.g., giraffes stretching their necks).
+- **Contribution**: Though incorrect, he was one of the first to suggest that species change over time.

+ **8. Charles Darwin (1809–1882)**
+- **Hypothesis**: Developed natural selection as the mechanism of evolution—organisms with favorable traits survive and reproduce.
+- **Contribution**: Published *On the Origin of Species* (1859), revolutionizing evolutionary biology.

+ **9. Alfred Russel Wallace (1823–1913)**
+- **Hypothesis**: Independently conceived natural selection based on observations in Southeast Asia.
+- **Contribution**: His work pushed Darwin to publish his own findings.

+---

+##### **Development of the Theory of Evolution**
+1. **Early Ideas** – Aristotle and Linnaeus focused on classification, without suggesting evolution.
+2. **First Evolutionary Thoughts** – Buffon and Lamarck proposed species change over time.
+3. **Fossil and Geological Evidence** – Cuvier, Hutton, and Lyell demonstrated Earth’s long history and changes in species.
+4. **Natural Selection** – Darwin and Wallace provided the mechanism explaining how species evolve.

+---